FIRST for Pre-health Advisors

 Other loan forgiveness options available with the income-driven plans take 20 or 25 years to realize; however, if public service is your desire, and you meet all the criteria, you could benefit by combining PSLF with an income-driven plan and experience loan forgiveness in a shorter period of time.

-*This document does not provide all eligibility requirements, but instead, highlights many of the features of each plan.
+*This document does not provide all eligibility requirements, but instead, highlights features of each repayment plan.
 To determine if these repayment plans and/or if Public Service Loan Forgiveness is an option for you, contact your loan servicer(s).

 Printer Friendly Version